Yick Wo v. Hopkins: Legacy

-Even after the Yick Wo decision Supreme Court case law continued to apply a Dred Scott-like standard excluding Chinese from the protections of the constitution in immigration cases.
-The Chinese Exclusion Act, passed in 1882, restricted the entry of Chinese immigrant laborers and subsequent legislation prevented Chinese who left the United States from re-entering.
-The Chinese Exclusion Case upheld the revocation of previously issued certificates of return.
+The Chinese Exclusion Act, passed in 1882, restricted the entry of Chinese immigrant laborers while subsequent legislation imposed further restrictions, including heightened evidentiary standards on Chinese immigrants seeking admission, prohibiting the reentry of outbound Chinese immigrants, and more.
+In various decisions throughout of the later 19th century, the Supreme Court upheld such laws on the basis that they applied to new arrivals to the United States and not immigrants with permanent domicile.

-The Court in Fong Yue wrote that Yick Wo was a case about "the power of a State over aliens continuing to reside within its jurisdiction".
-The Fong Yue Ting decision did not go as far as overturning Yick Wo, but Yick Wo did not limit the federal power to deport or remove that were at issue in the later Chinese Exclusion Case and Fong Yue.

 In Wong Kim Ark v.
 United States the Court recognized that the 14th amendment right to jus soli citizenship applied for Chinese born in the United States based on Yick Wo.
 The federal government's argument was about the text of the 14th amendment: "All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."
 The government argued that the jurisdiction requirement was not merely territorial, but required citizens be politically subject to the laws of the United States.
 Writing for the majority Justice Horace Gray relied heavily on the Yick Wo precedent to reaffirm the principle that 14th amendment guarantee of equal protection does not have a heightened subjecthood requirement for Chinese people: